bitcoin/bitcoin/doc/developer-notes.md

 Current subtrees include:

 - src/leveldb
-  - Upstream at https://github.com/google/leveldb ; Maintained by Google, but open important PRs to Core to avoid delay
+  - Upstream at https://github.com/google/leveldb ; Maintained by Google, but
+    open important PRs to Core to avoid delay.
+  - **Note**: Follow the instructions in [Upgrading LevelDB](#upgrading-leveldb) when merging upstream changes to the leveldb subtree.

 - src/libsecp256k1
   - Upstream at https://github.com/bitcoin-core/secp256k1/ ; actively maintaned by Core contributors.